Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/README.md

 >
 (table from report - either screenshot or create a table)

+Metric | Frequency
+Compare costs with and without the scheme | Annually for the first 10 years and every 3 years after that Number

 ## Program Design
 In our program, all citizens of Storslysia will be covered for displacement costs after a climate catastrophe.
 However, we will distinguish between support for households who are voluntarily relocating and households who are involuntary relocating due to a natural disaster.
 We also distinguish between renters and owner-occupiers.